telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/pdf-export/all-pages.md

 > **Important**
 >
-> The example that used to demonstrate how to export the content of all Kendo UI Grid pages in a PDF file, including all data pages as well as any possible scrolled content is now obsolete.
-For viewing this functionality, refer to [the PDF Export how-to example]({% slug exporting_pdf_kendoui_grid_widget %}#pdf-export-of-all-pages) that refers to the corresponding built-in functionality.
+> The example that used to demonstrate how to export the content of all Kendo UI Grid pages in a PDF file, including all data pages as well as any possible scrolled content, is now obsolete.
+For viewing this functionality, refer to [this section on PDF Export]({% slug exporting_pdf_kendoui_grid_widget %}#pdf-export-of-all-pages) that refers to the corresponding built-in functionality.

 ## See Also